 Prayer 365 – By Michael L. Ruffin

+Prayer is, on the one hand, a personal matter.
+There is no one “correct” way to pray, so this offering of prayers is not meant to offer a model of how to pray.
 Prayer is, on the other hand, a communal matter.
 Jesus did, after all, teach us to pray to “Our Father” and not to “My Father.”
-One reason I love praying the Lord’s Prayer or the Psalms or other ancient prayers in a worship service is that not only are all of us who are gathered in that place praying together, but we are also praying with many others who are praying those prayers.
-Indeed we are praying with all those who have gone before us and who will come after us.
+When we pray the Lord’s Prayer, the Psalms or other ancient prayers in a worship service, not only are all of us who are gathered in that place praying together, but we are also praying with many others who are praying those prayers.
+Indeed, we are praying with all those who have gone before us and who will come after us.
 Such praying connects us with the communion of saints.
-Perhaps, in a small way, those who choose to pray the prayers in this book will find in the knowledge that others are praying them, too, a meaning- fully enlarged sense of Christian community.
-I hope so.
+Perhaps, in a small way, those who choose to pray the prayers in this book will find, in the knowledge that others are praying them too, an enlarged sense of Christian community.